cal-itp/eligibility-server/docs/configuration/settings.md

 The log level used for the server's logging.

+## Database settings

+!!! note

+    See other configurable settings from [Flask-SQLAlchemy](https://flask-sqlalchemy.palletsprojects.com/en/2.x/config/).

+### `SQLALCHEMY_DATABASE_URI`

+The URI that should be used for database connection.

-## Server settings
+## API settings

-These settings configure how the server parses, composes, and validates requests and responses according to the [Eligibility API specification](https://docs.calitp.org/eligibility-api/specification/).
+These settings configure access to the API endpoints on the server.

 ### `AUTH_HEADER`